SizzlingMess/CardGame/README.md

 Or navigate to it in your browser if you already have apache set up.
 WAMP, XAMP (and MAMP if you're using mac) are really handy if you're testing this out.

+#Fork Me!
-You are welcome submit your own changes with a Pull request :)
+To submit some of your own changes
+Make a fork and then submit a pull request for review.
+I'll likely approve it :)